iamibi/ENPM809W-WebGoatCore-2022/README.md

 ## The next generation of the WebGoat example project to demonstrate OWASP TOP 10 vulnerabilities

-This is a re-implementation of the original [WebGoat project for .NET](https://github.com/rappayne/WebGoat.NET).

 This web application is a learning platform that attempts to teach about common web security flaws.
 It contains generic security flaws that apply to most web applications.
 It also contains lessons that specifically pertain to